Cage01/Cerberus/README.md

 # Cerberus

+- First install Unreal Engine 5.0 from the Epic Games client to streamline the process of opening projects and streamlining project file generation

 ## **Setup Unreal Engine from source**
 - **[Follow these instructions](https://www.unrealengine.com/en-US/ue4-on-github)** to gain access to the Unreal Engine source code repository on GitHub
 - Install **[Git](https://git-scm.com/downloads)** and **[Git LFS](https://git-lfs.github.com/)**